St John's Wood - an abode of spies

 Other communists in the area

-There were also politically committed left wing poets, including Stephen Spender(1909 – 95), who lived at 15 Loudon Road and was a friend of poet W H Auden(1907 – 73), who was watched for a number of years by MI5 who described him in 1938 as an intellectual communist of a highly-idealistic and literary brand.
-Louis MacNeice (1908 – 1963), an Irish poet who lived at 10 Wellington Place in the 1940s, steered clear of them because left wing politics did not appeal to him – My sympathies are Left, but not in my heart or my guts, – but one point his next door neighbour in Wellington Place was Guy Burgess,(1911 – 63), another of the Cambridge Spies and also a friend of Auden, and in an amazing co-incidence, MacNeice had shared a study at Marlborough with Antony Blunt.
+There were also numerous communist sympathisers scattered round the Wood, some of them left wing poets, including Stephen Spender(1909 – 95), who lived at 15 Loudon Road and was a friend of poet W H Auden(1907 – 73), who was watched for a number of years by MI5 who described him in 1938 as an intellectual communist of a highly-idealistic and literary brand.
+Louis MacNeice (1908 – 1963), an Irish poet who lived at 10 Wellington Place in the 1940s, steered clear of them because left wing politics did not appeal to him – My sympathies are Left, but not in my heart or my guts, – but one point his next door neighbour in Wellington Place was Guy Burgess,(1911 – 63), another of the Cambridge Spies and also a friend of Auden, and in an amazing co-incidence, MacNeice had shared a study at Marlborough with Antony Blunt who had recognised MacNeice was an irredeemable heterosexual , unlike Burgess and Blunt.
 Blunt was an early recruit of the NKVD who had noted on 8th October 1936 :”Through EDITH (Edith Tudor Hart) we obtained SOHNCHEN (Philby).
 In the attached report you will find details of a second SOHNCHEN who, in all probability, offers even greater possibilities than the first.
 EDITH is of the opinion that he is more promising than SOHNCHEN.
 We must make haste with these people before they start being active in university life.
 The Cambridge spies all secured sensitive government posts, from which they passed valuable intelligence to the Soviet Union.
 As Philby had said earlier to Maclean if you are going to sell the Daily Worker in the Foreign Office you are not going to be there very long.
 But you can carry out special work there.
+Deutsch ran the Cambridge spy ring until 1937 and continue to work for Russia until he disappeared in 1943.

 Escape to Russia